 - Season the chicken with dried parsley, Italian seasoning, salt, and pepper.

-- Pour the chicken stock and condensed cream of chicken into the pot and mix until well combined.
+- Pour the chicken stock, condensed cream of chicken, and peas into the pot and mix until well combined

 - Add the pasta and peas and bring to a boil.
 Reduce the heat and simmer, uncovered, until almost all the liquid has been absorbed by the pasta and cooked through about 15 minutes.
 Stir occasionally to ensure the pasta is not sticking to the bottom of the pot.